 It is also possible to find mushroom corals referred to as false corals.
 Do not be mistaken as these animals are soft corals.
 Soft coral refers to their lack of defined internal structure.
 More specifically, mushroom corals lack any trace of skeleton, even small pieces of sclerite.

 Because of this, mushroom corals do not have any fossil records.

 There are several other species that are present in the reef aquarium hobby, but more uncommon to find in your average hobbyist’s tank.

 This includes members of Amplexidiscus and Paracorynactis which can be very aggressive eaters.

-Most mushroom corals are easy to identify, though some have been modified in appearance so that they might resemble other corals at first glance.
+Most mushroom anemones are easy to identify, though some have been modified in appearance so that they might resemble other corals at first glance.